NikunjDave/ImageCacheDemo/README.md

 Android-ImageCaching
 =========================
-* Asynchnously load iamge in imageview
+* Asynchnously loading images.
-* Imagea cached in both app memory and disk.
+* Caching images both app memory and disk.
-* Images will be added on scrolling.
+* more images will be loaded on scrolling.
 * Support orientation changes.
-* Dtail screen swipe to next.
+* Dtail screen swipe to see next image.
-* clear cache from  menu
+* Can clear caches from  menu.